JuliaControl/ControlSystems.jl/docs/src/man/introduction.md

 ```julia
 using Pkg; Pkg.add("ControlSystemsBase")
 ```
-ControlSystemsBase contains all functionality of COntrolSystems except continuous-time simulation and root locus, and is *considerably* faster to load and precompile.
+ControlSystemsBase contains all functionality of ControlSystems except continuous-time simulation and root locus, and is *considerably* faster to load and precompile.
 To enjoy the faster pre-compilation, do not even install ControlSystems since this will cause pre-compilation of OrdinaryDiffEq, which can take several minutes.

 ## Basic functions
 ```@meta